Bachelor of Science in Computer Science: Big Data Analytics Emphasis

 Loading Form

-With a big data degree, you will be taught how to work in a variety of systems and how to create systems that collect and analyze data with greater speed and efficiency.
-Once in your career, big data and analytics degree graduates can help to improve and support an organization's processes and extraction of actionable information from data collected.
+In this Bachelor of Science in Computer Science degree, you will be taught how to work in a variety of information systems and how to create systems that collect and analyze data with greater speed and efficiency.
+The goal of this degree program is to graduate work-ready professionals who can be prepared to improve and support an organization's processes and extraction of actionable information from data collected.

 • Large-scale data processing